 - Remain eligible for coverage in accordance with the Marketplace rules

 Any premium overpayments will normally be credited to your account and applied to future premiums due.
-Should you wish to obtain a refund, the policy owner can contact customer service (on the back of the ID card) and request a refund.
+Should you wish to obtain a refund for an overpayment, the policyowner can contact the customer service number on the back of their ID card and request a refund.

 Medical Necessity and Prior Authorization Timeframes and Enrollee Responsibilities

 Medical necessity is used to describe care that is reasonable, necessary, and/or appropriate, based on evidence-based clinical standards of care.
-Prior authorization (prior review) is a process through which an issuer approves a request to access a covered benefit before the insured accesses the benefit.
+Prior authorization (prior review) is a process through which an issuer approves a request to access a covered benefit before the enrollee accesses the benefit.
+Some services may require prior authorization and may be subject to review for medical necessity.

 Prior Review – In-network: